-MEDA 149 Medical Insurence Procedures for Medical Assisting
+MEDA 149 Medical Insurance Procedures For Medical Assisting

 Provides a basic introduction to accurate billing procedures in the medical office and medical coding procedures used to obtain reimbursement for medical procedures or services.
-Billing topics include different types of health insurance, and preparation of insurance claim forms, applying third party payor guidelines and collection procedures.
+Billing topics include different types of health insurance, and preparation of insurance claim form, applying third party payor guidelines and collection procedures.
 Coding topics will include the proper application of CPT, ICD-9-CM and HCPCS coding along with an introduction to ICD-10-CM.
-Intended for Medical Assisting Program students.
+Admission to the Medical Assisting Program students.

-MEDA 191 Medical Assisting Practicum
+MEDA 191 Medical Assisting Practicum 1 - 7 Credits